Listen to article - 6 minutes

-A friend, let’s call him Aaron, used to buy the latest everything: sneakers, designer clothing, gadgets off Amazon and more.
-He estimates that he spent five figures over a year.
+A friend, let’s call him Aaron, used to buy the latest everything including sneakers, clothes, gadgets and more.
+He estimates that he spent five figures in the span of a year.

 It’s not always clear what leads to our over-spending.
-But these days, buying for that emotional rush can be a symptom of a larger problem.
+But, buying for an emotional rush can be a symptom of a larger problem.

-Have you ever shopped because you were bored, stressed, unhappy or even happy?
-That’s emotional spending – also known as impulse buying or impulse spending.
+Have you ever shopped because you were bored, stressed, unhappy or even to celebrate?
+That’s impulse buying – also known as emotional spending.

-Researchers at Butler University found that emotional spending happens because it’s a way to exercise some control during an overwhelming period of negative emotions or poor self-esteem.
-They also found evidence that people get a hit of the happiness hormones (e.g. serotonin, oxytocin and dopamine) when they buy.
+Researchers at Butler University found that emotional spending happens as a way to exercise some control.
+Especially during periods of negative emotions or poor self-esteem.
+They also found that people get a hit of happiness hormones like serotonin, oxytocin and dopamine when they spend money.

-Canadians are now being told to buy local, to support retailers while ads continue to shape our desires to shop.
-And, it’s so easy to click and buy.
-So, it’s no wonder people turn to shopping to as a way of making themselves feel better.
+During the pandemic, Canadians were encouraged to shop and support local businesses.
+And ads continue to shape our desire to click and buy.
+So, it’s no wonder people turn to shopping as a way of making themselves feel better.

-Take the time to figure out what triggers your urge to buy.
+Take time to figure out what triggers your urge to buy.

-Aaron says that during a period of turmoil both emotionally and mentally, he saw shopping as therapy to make himself feel better.
-As part of identifying triggers, consider journaling especially when you feel negative emotions.
+Aaron says that during periods of emotional and mental turmoil, he saw shopping as therapy.
+To help identify triggers, consider journaling, especially when you feel negative emotions.